Error:

 The child signature, 37097, is looking for a WebDav option request.

-This event indicates that someone is using a brute force attack to gain access to WordPress wp-login.php.
+This event indicates a possible a brute force attempt to gain access to WordPress wp-login.php.
 The brute force signature looks for(by default) 10 or more triggers of child signature TID: 37480 in 60 seconds.
 The child signature is looking for access attempts to wp-login.php.

 OpenSSL is prone to a denial-of-service vulnerability while parsing specific crafted requests.
 The child signature is 37784 in this case and parent signature will watch 10 hit in 60 seconds.